ChaseAnzelc/Banking-Ledger/README.md

 # Banking-Ledger
-Banking Ledger - C# Console Application - C# ASP .NET  Web Application
+BankingLedger - C# Console Application BankingLedgerWebApplication- C# ASP .NET  Web Application

 # Overview
 This Application is a small version of a banking ledger.<br>